Skip to the main content.

 Medical School Acceptance Rates by MCAT Score/GPA

-First of all in 2024 (the most recent data available), the average GPA for medical school matriculants is 3.77 (an increase of 0.02 from 2023).
-The average MCAT for medical school matriculants is 511.7 (a decrease of 0.2 since 2023).
+First of all in 2025 (the most recent data available), the average GPA for medical school matriculants is 3.79 (this number has been trending upward likely due to grade inflation).
+The average MCAT for medical school matriculants is 511.8).

 Don't be stuck on absolute numbers, however, when considering your competitiveness.
 The average med school GPA and the average med school MCAT mean that many successful applicants had higher and lower than those averages!